jisellejones/Election_Analysis/README.md

 # Election_Analysis

 ##Project Overview
-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+The Colorado Board of Elections employee asked that I provide the following to complete the election audit of a recent local congressional election.

 1. Calculate the number of votes cast.
 2. Get a complete list of candidates who received votes.